top of page

 Start your ant-keeping journey with genuine knowledge about Lasius Niger care to experience the wonders of these fascinating creatures who live on our planet millions of years before us.

 Did you know that Lasius Niger ants can live without food and water for a very long time, let me say just a month during the active period and for up to 6 months during the winter, also known as a hibernation period.
-So, considering the aforementioned first, let me add another fascinating fact, even with no food or water supplies for a fortnight and a well-moisturized ant habitat, the Black Garden Ant colony will survive during the summer!
+So, considering the aforementioned first, let me add another fascinating fact, even with no food or water supplies for a fortnight and a well-moisturized ant habitat, the black garden ant colony will survive during the summer!

 Yes, that's true.